AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr> -->
   <tr>
    <td>Resource Management</td>
-   <td> <p>Resource Management is an enterprise set of tool that allows you to accurately forecast the use of your resources based on their availability so that the work that must be done is completed on time and on budget.&nbsp;</p> <p>With Resource Management tools you can plan long term capacity and short term scheduling needs for your resources. </p> <p>For information about Resource Management in Workfront, see <a href="../../../resource-mgmt/resource-mgmt-overview/get-started-resource-management.md">Get started with Resource Management</a>.</p> </td>
+   <td> <p>Resource Management is an enterprise set of tool that allows you to accurately forecast the use of your resources based on their availability so that the work that must be done is completed on time and on budget. </p> <p>With Resource Management tools you can plan long term capacity and short term scheduling needs for your resources. </p> <p>For information about Resource Management in [!DNL Workfront], see <a href="../../../resource-mgmt/resource-mgmt-overview/get-started-resource-management.md">Get started with Resource Management</a>.</p> </td>
   </tr>
   <tr>
    <td>Resource Manager IDs</td>